BenPyton/SoundGenerator/ReadMe.md

 ## Controls
 Press any buttons from the left side to add a component in the scene.<br>
+You can also drag and drop from one of those button to add a component at a position.<br>
+Or you can `right click > add` in the scene to add a component at a position.

 You can select components with `mouse left button` and drag them around the scene.<br>
 You can delete selected components with `right click > remove` or by pressing `delete`.<br>
 (note that the output component cannot be removed)<br>

 Press a component pin with `left mouse button` and hold it until you release it on another pin.<br>
 An output pin cannot be connected to another output pin (same for input pins), and you cannot connect components in a loop.<br>

 In order to play a sound, you have to generate it with the menu `Audio > Generate` or by pressing `F5`.

 ## Features
 - Base sound signals : Sinus, Square, Triangle, Sawtooth, Random (White noise);